tari-project/rfcs/src/RFC-0131_Mining.md

 # Stabilisation note

-This RFC is stable as of PR#
+This RFC is stable as of PR#4862
 # Change Log

 | Date         | Change                   | Author     |